libertylocked/webscripthook/README.md

 #### Calling an extension through REST API
 - POST to /input with cmd "extension"
-- Arg needs to be "filename-without-dll.namespace.classname". e.g. extension-examples.ExampleExtensions.MyExtension
+- Arg needs to be "assemblyname.namespace.classname". e.g. extension-examples.ExampleExtensions.MyExtension
 - Args will be used to call the extension

 # Other notes